AIAUSA/goaia-home/_content/aia-swimming-1.md

   one:
   - template: text
     block: text
-    content: "##### Looking for a transforming team building experience?
-The Athletes in Action Challenge Course focuses on the fundamental tools needed to successfully work within a team setting.
-Whether it’s teamwork, trust, communication, leadership or conflict resolution we will design customized programs to pinpoint and improve weaknesses as well as encourage strengths."
+    content: "#### Looking for a transforming team building experience?
+The Athletes in Action Challenge Course focuses on the fundamental tools needed to successfully work within a team setting. \n\n#### Whether it’s teamwork, trust, communication, leadership or conflict resolution we will design customized programs to pinpoint and improve weaknesses as well as encourage strengths."
     centered: false
   section_title: Overview Text
 - template: three-columns